RIT offers Cybersecurity Bootcamp to help people get back to work and start new careers

 Learners who pass the program’s skills-based assessment will be issued an RIT Global Cybersecurity Institute Cybersecurity Bootcamp Certificate that they can put on their resume.
 Participants will have access to job search assistance through RIT.
 Upon completion, they will be prepared to take on entry-level roles as a cyber technician, cyber incident responder, cyber investigator and an IT auditor.

 The bootcamp also prepares learners for industry standard certifications, including the Security+ and CyberSec First Responder certificates.
 Participants will receive a voucher to take a certification exam.

 Registration is open and the first Cybersecurity Bootcamp cohort starts July 20.
 Additional cohorts of the bootcamp will be offered, with multiple start dates in the summer and fall.
-Apply now on the Cybersecurity Bootcamp website for more information.
+Apply now on the RIT Certified website.

-The bootcamp and the Cyber Range are just part of RIT’s Global Cybersecurity Institute, which is expected to fully open in 2021.
-The new three-story facility will allow RIT to conduct more groundbreaking research, education and professional training and development.
+The Cyber Range is just part of RIT’s Global Cybersecurity Institute, which is expected to fully open in 2021.
+The new three-story facility will allow RIT to conduct more groundbreaking research, education, and professional training and development.